-Located in the Western Coast of Southern Italy, on the Bay of Naples, this ancient city has gorgeous sea – facing views.
-With history dating back to the 2nd millenium BC, Naples has many old major landmarks.
+Located in the Western Coast of Southern Italy, on the Bay of Naples, this ancient city has gorgeous sea-facing views.
+With a history dating back to the 2nd Millenium BC, Naples has many old major landmarks.
 Yet, this place, just like its name that means ‘new city’ has stood strong throughout its life.

 Pompeii and Herculaneum were two ancient Roman cities that are famous UNESCO World Heritage Sites today.
 These cities were destroyed by the volcanic catastrophe of Mount Vesuvius in AD 79.
 The cities and nearby areas were buried under 4 to 6 volcanic ash and debris.
 The site remained lost until its final rediscovery 1748.